-- Keep hands and other body parts away from moving/rotating parts such as the cooling fan/flywheel. - Wear tight fitting clothing and keep your hair short or tie it back while the engine is running. - Remove all jewelry before you operate or service the machine. - Never start the engine in gear.
-Sudden movement of the engine and/or machine could cause death or serious personal injury. - Never operate the engine without the guards in place. - Before you start the engine make sure that all bystanders are clear of the area. - · Keep children and pets away while the engine is operating. - · Check before starting the engine that any tools or shop rags used during maintenance have been removed from the area. - Stop the engine before you begin to service it. - Never leave the key in the key switch when you are servicing the engine.
-Someone may accidentally start the engine and not realize you are servicing it.
-This could result in a serious injury. - If you must service the engine while it is operating, remove all jewelry, tie long hair back, and keep your hands, other body parts and clothing away from moving/rotating parts. - Failure to comply could result in death or serious injury.
+- · Keep hands and other body parts away from moving/rotating parts such as the cooling fan, flywheel or PTO shaft. - Wear tight fitting clothing and keep your hair short or tie it back while the engine is running. - Remove all jewelry before you operate or service the machine. - Never start the engine in gear.
+Sudden movement of the engine and/or machine could cause death or serious personal injury. - Never operate the engine without the guards in place. - Before you start the engine make sure that all bystanders are clear of the area. - Keep children and pets away while the engine is operating. - Check before starting the engine that any tools or shop rags used during maintenance have been removed from the area. - · Failure to comply could result in death or serious injury.